MikelSalazar/sparcl/guides/createexperiment.md

 The experiment to run is selected in the [Dashboard](https://openarcloud.github.io/sparcl/glossary.html#dashboard). sparcl comes with `/src/experiments/Selector.svelte`, an example component for the dashboard to choose an experiment using a select HTML element.
 You're free to change this file in any way you wish, as long as `Promises` of svelte components are sent back to the dashboard.

-When using the `Selector.svelte`, add your experiment to the `EXPERIMENTTYPES` object.
+When using the provided `Selector.svelte`, add your experiment to the `EXPERIMENTTYPES` object.
 Let's say the name of the new experiment is 'Particle':

 ```svelte
     const EXPERIMENTTYPES = {